 To find the optimal sealing solution for each specific application, the experts take a holistic view of the sealing system and examine the interaction of all the components involved.

-With its Simmerring Engineering Services, the sealing expert Freudenberg Sealing Technologies offers its customers added value that goes far beyond high-quality sealing components.
-A radial shaft sealing system is a complex tribological system whose functioning and lifetime are influenced by various factors.
-These include, on the one hand, the interactions between the individual system components (the radial shaft seal, shaft and lubricant) and, on the other hand, the various operating conditions of the respective application.
+A radial shaft sealing system is a complex tribological system whose function and service life are influenced by various factors.
+These include the interactions between the individual system components (radial shaft seal, shaft and lubricant) and the various operating conditions of the respective application.

-The Simmerring Engineering experts use extensive analysis and characterization methods of the system components as well as specific analysis and test procedures of the tribological system to find answers to the questions:
+Our Simmerring® Engineering experts rely on extensive analysis and characterization methods of the system components as well as specific inspection and test procedures of the tribological system to find answers to the questions:

-- What is the optimal design of the sealing system for this specific application?
+What is the optimal design of the sealing system for this particular application?